 The arbitrator’s jurisdiction

 Arbitrators take their jurisdiction from the agreement between the parties.
-Absent some legislation there is no inherent jurisdiction in the tribunal.
+Absent some legislation, there is no inherent jurisdiction in the tribunal.

-Depending on the scope of the arbitration agreement, the arbitrator is able to decide matters of tort, contract or equity, and has any commercial remedy available at law and equity or available to a court including the power to declare any provision of contract unconstitutional.
+Depending on the scope of the arbitration agreement, the arbitrator is able to decide matters of tort, contract or equity, and has any commercial remedy available at law and equity or available to a court, including the power to declare any provision of contract unconstitutional.

 Not everything is subject to arbitration.
 Matters where there is a substantial public interest component may be excluded.
 The strongest examples would be criminal statutes or possibly fraud.
-Other areas such as competition law, intellectual property and securities law were originally held outside the ambit, but those restrictions have been largely overcome.
+Other areas such as competition law, intellectual property and securities law were originally held to be outside the ambit, but those restrictions have been largely overcome.

 In dealing with arbitrators, FERC has developed the concept of primary jurisdiction and exclusive jurisdiction.
-Unless the Commission is in a situation where it should exercise primary or exclusive jurisdiction, it will defer to an arbitrator.
+Unless the SEC is in a situation where it should exercise primary or exclusive jurisdiction, it will defer to an arbitrator.

 The matter went to arbitration.
 Sempra moved to set aside the claim on the ground that it was barred by federal pre-emption principles and the filed-rate doctrine.

-The arbitration panel granted the Sempra motion to dismiss, concluding that the Commission had exclusive jurisdiction over the California Water claim.
-The panel concluded there was a conflict between California’s claim and the tariff approved by the Commission.
+The arbitration panel granted the Sempra motion to dismiss, concluding that the SEC had exclusive jurisdiction over the California Water claim.
+The panel concluded there was a conflict between California’s claim and the tariff approved by the SEC.
 The panel referred to the filed-rate doctrine that holds that private agreements between utility customers cannot change the terms or conditions of approved tariffs.
 California Water responded that there was no conflict between its claims and the tariff.

 As an initial matter, we emphasize that in this order we do not make a finding as to the validity of CDWR’s interpretation of the Agreement, i.e., that Sempra may not knowingly schedule energy deliveries to CDWR at congested points.
 Both parties have agreed to binding arbitration to resolve their dispute regarding the Agreement and we believe this is appropriate.
-CDWR states that it does not, by the instant petition, seek to reverse or overturn the Panel’s decision, nor is it the commission’s intent to purport to do so in this order.
+CDWR states that it does not, by the instant petition, seek to reverse or overturn the Panel’s decision, nor is it the Commission’s intent to purport to do so in this order.